 At this point, in the usual post-traumatic case, a significant ankle joint hemarthrosis may be expressed.
 A thorough lavage of the ankle joint is recommended to facilitate visualization of the traumatically disrupted ankle joint anatomy.
-The peroneal tendons are quite readily retracted posteriorly to facilitate visualization of the calcaneofibular ligament damage (Fig. 4).
-Anteriorly, the anterior talofibular ligament damage is readily visualized.
+The peroneal tendons are quite readily retracted posteriorly to facilitate visualization of the calcaneo-fibular ligament damage.
+(Fig. 4) Anteriorly, the anterior talofibular ligament damage is readily visualized.

 One of three separate scenarios of ligamentous disruption must be appreciated.
-There may exist either a midbody tear of either the calcaneofibular or anterior talofibular ligament.
+There may exist a mid-body tear of either the calcaneofibular or anterior talofibular ligament.
 This must be differentiated from the avulsion type injury of either ligament from the fibular malleolar origin or their insertions onto the lateral aspect of the talus or calcaneus respectively.
 Any small avulsion fracture fragments that may have been generated with the avulsion type injury must be either anatomically repaired if large enough or surgically resected if too small.

-Any avulsion fracture fragments if unrepairable are excised.
+Any avulsion fracture fragments if not repairable are excised.
 Should either ligament be avulsed from its origin or insertion, it should be replaced primarily by one of several methods.
 The repair may be as simple as suturing the ligamentous structure back to the periosteal tissue of the fibula, talus or calcaneus as appropriate.
-Should this not prove feasible, however, the ligaments may be reattached via trephine bone plugs, drill hole reapproximation, or using an AO screw, and polyacetal washer as necessary.